FM and deputy must refer themselves to ethics advisor over Covid messages, say Tories

 READ MORE: Humza Yousaf refuses to refer himself to ethics adviser in Covid row

-Mr Yousaf told MSPs on November 2 that the request for the messages were made by the UK Inquiry in September.
+Mr Yousaf told MSPs on November 2 that the request for the messages was made by the UK Inquiry in September.

 “The messages were asked for in September, just a matter of weeks ago," he stated then.